 PERF members belong to either the Coordinated Plan or the Basic Plan.
 Coordinated Plan members are covered by Social Security and Basic Plan members are not.
-One member has elected Medicare Coverage.
 All new members must participate in the Coordinated Plan.

 PERA provides retirement benefits as well as disability benefits to members, and benefits to survivors upon death of eligible members.
 Benefits are established by State Statute, and vest after three years of credited service.
 The defined retirement benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.